 Transit Disabled Amtrak train causes delays at Penn Station, agency says A disabled Amtrak train led to delays at Penn Station Monday morning, Jan.
 8, 2018, the agency said.
 Photo Credit: Vincent Barone By Nicole Brown email@example.com @ncb417 Updated January 8, 2018 10:45 AM Print Share fbShare Tweet gShare Email A disabled Amtrak train was causing delays in and out of Penn Station in the middle of the Monday morning rush hour, the agency said.
 The train got stuck in the north tube of the tunnels under the Hudson River at about 8:20 a.m., spokesman Jason Abrams said.
 It was removed, and there were no injuries to the 163 passengers or to the crew members, Abrams said at about 9:15 a.m.
 NJ Transit, which also uses the tunnels, and Amtrak service was impacted for several hours after the train got stuck.
 There were about 30-minute delays on Amtrak and up to 60-minute delays on NJ Transit, the agencies said.
 The delays came as Amtrak began its second round of track renewal work at Penn Station, following track repairs over the summer.
 Amtrak, NJ Transit and LIRR modified their schedules to accommodate the work, which will continue until May 28.
 By Nicole Brown firstname.lastname@example.org @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
 She has written for MSNBC.com and was editor-in-chief of NYU’s Washington Square News.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.